An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: Conclusions

-One of the most beautiful observations in our present investigation is the emergence of {\it the one and the same} basic canonical brackets (cf. (17) and (59)) from {\it all} the continuous symmetry transformations that are present in the theory.
-In fact, even though the continuous transformations (cf. (2)-(5), (19), (42), (47)) (and their corresponding generators) look drastically different, the hidden basic brackets (cf. (17), (59)), that emerge from the application of (10), are exactly the same.
-This key observation ensures that the symmetry principles encode in their folds the canonical brackets of a given theory.
-To the best of our knowledge, {\it our method} of the derivation of (17) and (59) is a novel result (in the realm of theoretical physics).
+One of the most beautiful observations in our present investigation is the emergence of one and the same non-vanishing basic canonical brackets [cf. (11), (62)] from {\it all} the continuous symmetry transformations that are present in the theory.
+In fact, even though the continuous transformations [cf. (3), (5), (7), (9)] (and their corresponding generators) look drastically different, the hidden basic brackets [cf. (11), (62)], that emerge from the application of (13), are exactly the same.
+This key observation ensures that the symmetry principles encode in their folds the canonical brackets, too.
+To the best of our knowledge, our method of the derivation of (11) and (62) is a novel result in the realm of quantization of the gauge field theories.

-We have purposely discussed, separately and independently, the free 2D U(1) gauge theory and the interacting 2D QED with Dirac fields.
-This is due to the fact that all the conserved charges in the case of the former turn out to be quadratic (bilinear) in fields.
-As a consequence, they can be expressed in terms of the creation and annihilation operators in a neat and compact form without any exponentials (cf. (9)).
+We have purposely discussed, separately and independently, the free 2D U(1) gauge theory [3] and the interacting 2D QED with Dirac fields.
+This is due to the fact that all the conserved charges in the case of the former turn out to be quadratic (bilinear) in fields [3].
+As a consequence, they can be expressed in terms of the creation and annihilation operators in a neat and compact form without any exponentials.
 This is not the situation with the 2D QED with Dirac fields.
-It can be seen that the continuous (anti-) BRST and (anti-) co-BRST transformations of the Dirac fields ($\psi(x, t)$ and $\psi^\dagger(x, t)$) are generated by the charges that contain trilinear terms which can {\it not} be expressed in terms of the creation and annihilation operators in a compact and neat form.
+It can be seen that the continuous (anti-)BRST and (anti-)co-BRST transformations of the Dirac fields ($\psi(x, t)$ and $\psi^\dagger(x, t)$) are generated by the charges that contain trilinear terms which can {\it not} be expressed in terms of the creation and annihilation operators in a compact and neat fashion.
 Thus, the derivation of the basic canonical brackets, from the above trilinear terms, becomes quite involved.
-In our present endeavor, however, we have been able to accomplish our goal in a neat and clear fashion.
+However, we have been able to get rid of this problem and accomplished our goal in a clear fashion.
+To demonstrate that our method of quantization is general in nature, we have applied it to the BRST quantization of 4D free Abelian 2-form gauge theory [3] which also happens to be a tractable field theoretic model for the Hodge theory (see, e.g. [6]).